Clinery1/eka/README.md

 The language should allow for different kinds of objects.

+## Why start this when SimpleLisp has not been completed?
+I was trying to reuse code as much as possible with SimpleLisp interpreter V2, but was ignoring the tech debt from the old parser and stuff.
+Its best if I just rewrite it all so I can optimize it a bit more for the current use-case instead of doing incremental rewrites and hacks to get it working.
+Also, the entire object system was kind of flawed in how it worked.
+I was doing too many levels of indirection to get to the right location, and its best if I rewrite a lot of it.
+See `src/object.rs` for the new object system.
+It is basically the same, but it instead has a header type that acts as a Vtable where I don't need to use as much indirection.
+Also, the data is allocated right after the header, barring any padding, so it probably has better cache locality being a single large chunk.

 # The object system
 There technically isn't one, but there is an object protocol and that is used to interface the